LeonardoBonacci/mongo-source-connectors/local/MongoDbConnector/README.md

-# Outbox Pattern with MongoDB
+# Debezium Outbox Pattern with MongoDB

 ```shell
 # Start the topology as defined in https://debezium.io/documentation/reference/stable/tutorial.html